aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 With some applications, you may want to attach metadata such as a timestamp or access control list to a specific attribute (rather than the vertex representing the entity to which the attribute belongs).
 If your graph database and its data model and query language support [metaproperties](https://kelvinlawrence.net/book/Gremlin-Graph-Guide.html#metaprop) then you can take advantage of these features to implement your use case.

 > Neptune doesn't support metaproperties.
 To attach attribute-specific metadata, you will have to model the attribute as its own vertex, and add additional properties to this vertex (and/or to the edge connecting this attribute vertex to the entity with which it is associated) to represent your metadata.

+#### Value structures

+Some value types are part of a set that has its own internal structure.
+As an example, take the classification hierarchy in an online product catalogue. _Treasure Island_ might be classified as both 'Classic Children's Literature' and as 'Action and Adventure', both of which are subcategories of 'Fiction' in the 'Books' part of the catalogue.
+Such hierarchical or multi-hierarchical structures are best represented using the subgraph structures enabled by pulling each classification value out into its own vertex.

 #### Relating entities through their attributes at query time